wagiminator/ATtiny13-TinyOLEDdemo/README.md

 - the slave device must not stretch the clock (this is usually the case),
 - the acknowledge bit sent by the slave device is ignored.

 If these restrictions are observed, the implementation works almost without delays.
 An SCL HIGH must be at least 600ns long in Fast Mode.
 At a maximum clock rate of 4.8 MHz, this is shorter than three clock cycles.
 An SCL LOW must be at least 1300ns long.
 Since the SDA signal has to be applied at this point anyway, a total of at least six clock cycles pass.
 Ignoring the ACK signal and disregarding clock stretching also saves a few bytes of flash.
 A function for reading from the slave was omitted because it is not necessary here.
-Overall, the I2C implementation only takes up 56 bytes of flash.
+Overall, the I2C implementation only takes up **56 bytes of flash**.

 A big thank you at this point goes to Ralph Doncaster (nerdralph) for his optimization tips.
 He also pointed out that the SSD1306 can be controlled much faster than specified.
 Therefore an MCU clock rate of 9.6 MHz is also possible in this case.